tarmst/tarmst.github.io/_posts/2023-03-30-undergradresearch.md

 ---

-For my undergraduate research, I worked on ensuring the polyphase property of the Vision Transformer.
-While some components of the transformer were polyphase, others were not.
-By making the remaining components polyphase, we may be able to make these vision models more robust to adversarial inputs.
+For my undergraduate research, I worked on making the Vision Transformer was shift equivariant.
+This would allow vision transformers to better classify images that are different than those it trained on by only a slight shift.